versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Gets or sets the current culture localization to use.
+Gets the current culture localization to use.

 <a name='M-ChuckDeviceController-Plugin-ILocalizationHost-GetAlignmentName-System-UInt32-'></a>
 ### GetAlignmentName(alignmentTypeId) `method`